Oberkorn: Places of interest

 Hall O is a dedicated indoor location to organise festivities, markets or fairs.

 Espace H2O a sustainable multipurpose cultural space for art exhibitions.
 An old water reservoir in Oberkorn was renovated on the centennial of city of Differdange.

 The Church of Oberkorn (Luxembourgish: Uewerkuerer Kierch) is a Catholic church belonging to the Parish of Saint-François-Assise.
 The patron is Saint Stephen (St. Etienne), whose feast is celebrated on December 26.

 The church was consecrated on July 1, 1912, by Bishop Jean-Joseph Koppes.

 Getting around

 The town of Oberkorn is served by dedicated train station connecting to Luxembourg city.

 The commune of Differdange provides DiffBus - electric buses that go around the commune of Differdange.

 There are also longer route bus services connecting to other communes and city of Luxembourg.

 One can get around the town of Oberkorn and the commune of Differdange on bicycles as well.

-Popular Media
+Popular media

 The new wave band Depeche Mode released a song called "Oberkorn (It's a Small Town)", which refers to the town, as a B-side on their 1982 single "The Meaning of Love".

-In addition, Depeche Mode also used "Oberkorn (It's a Small Town)" as a prelude to "My Secret Garden" from the album A Broken Frame when recorded live at the Hammersmith Odeon, now named HMV Hammersmith Apollo.
+The band then used that track as a prelude to "My Secret Garden" from the album A Broken Frame when recorded live at the Hammersmith Odeon, now named Hammersmith Apollo.
 Spanish techno group OBK, from the song by Depeche Mode, also makes an indirect reference to the town.

-A song by the band Petrograd (Luxembourgish punk band) is called Uewerkuer.

-Oberkorn is also the name of a British-made model of analogue step sequencers made by Analogue Solutions.